Drop Testing Enhances Quality Confidence in Biscuit Packaging

 biscuit stand up sachet3

-In biscuit packaging, quality assurance involves multiple performance evaluations, including seal strength, moisture barrier performance, and compression resistance.
-However, before these properties can be meaningfully assessed, impact resistance must be verified first.
-For biscuits, which are inherently fragile and highly sensitive to shock, drop testing becomes a foundational step in validating packaging reliability.
+In biscuit packaging, quality assurance relies on a range of performance evaluations, including seal strength testing, moisture barrier performance, and compression resistance.
+However, before these properties can be accurately assessed, impact resistance must be verified as the first critical requirement.
+Because biscuits are inherently fragile and highly sensitive to shock, drop testing is a fundamental method for validating biscuit packaging reliability.

-During filling, packing, warehousing, and distribution, biscuit packages are exposed to frequent handling and unavoidable drops.
-Even minor impacts can result in internal breakage, excessive crumbs, or seal damage.
-Without sufficient impact resistance, downstream testing may overlook failures that only emerge under real handling conditions.
+Throughout filling, packing, warehousing, and distribution, biscuit packages are subjected to frequent handling and unavoidable drops.
+Even low-impact events can cause internal breakage, excessive crumb formation, or damage to package seals.
+Without sufficient impact resistance, these issues may not be detected through standard laboratory evaluations, leading to packaging failures that only emerge under real handling and logistics conditions.
+Drop testing helps identify these risks early, ensuring biscuit packaging performance is verified where it matters most.

 1.Why Biscuit Packaging Is Highly Sensitive to Drop Impact